Use your keyboard arrow keys to navigate

 Insights

-74% of respondents reported spending less than $60 per person at the event and in the local area, with most people reporting to have spent between $10-$20 (28%) and $50-60 (16%).
+74% of the sample reported spending less than $60 per person at the event and in the local area, with the largest proportions of respondents spending between $10-$20 (28%) and $50-60 (16%) per person.

 After outliers were removed, the average visit spend per person was determined as $41.50.
 A weighting is applied to spend results within the economic impact analysis depending on where respondents come from, and therefore this average result may differ from the weighted average.
 When both results are very close, it is understood to be a rigorous result.